 I hope to live a long, healthy life, but length is not as important as quality.
 Every morning from this point forward I vow to ask myself:

-- How can I make the most of my life?
+- How can I make the most of this fragile life?

 - How can I live my best life now?